 - Add a dollop of Meyer Lemon butter to the top with or without maple syrup

 This recipe makes about ten pancakes that are about 3 1/2 inches in diameter.
 This fed myself and my son well with a side of ham.
 If you are feeding more people, you can double the recipe.
+These really are the best paleo pancakes!

 This week we are sharing 15 Minute recipes to get you through your New Year’s Eve parties.
 I think you will love these awesome recipes that are party worthy, but that will keep you hangin’ with your guests instead of being a slave in the kitchen!
 Happy New Year!